 (2) Students who change to philosophy at the end of their first year may attempt Part IB in one year.
-Alternatively, students who change to philosophy at the end of their first year may attempt Part II in two years.
+Alternatively, students who change to philosophy at the end of their first year may attempt Part II in two years, taking all Part II exams in the second year.